ISSA Nutritionist Study Guide

 Mouth to stomach

-Chewing will break down the larger chunks of protein into smaller pieces that can then be swallowed.
+Chewing will break down the larger protein chunks into smaller pieces that can then be swallowed.
 None of the enzymes in saliva will act on protein.

 In the stomach, the gastric juices will break down protein further.
 The acidity will unfold some of the parts of proteins.